sidhu177/presentation-aws-lambda/PITCHME.md

 ### Things to Keep Note
 *Cold Start* This is the phenomenon of the function taking a longer time when it initializes for the first run.
 Successive runs take much shorter time.
 Cold start times are different for various programming languages
+Max memory: 3000MB
+Max Time: 300 Seconds
+Max Default Concurrency: 1000
+Functions should be stateless and scope-limited

 ---
 ### Serverless Application Model